Your Ties And Wrinkles: A Guide

 - Don't take any built up hostility out on your tie.
 It's not its fault.
 Instead, iron your tie gently, being careful not to apply too much pressure.
 Pressing too hard can damage the tie's fabric and give it a flat appearance.

-- Start your ironing on the bacl side of the tie.
-When you move to the front, cover it with a piece of fabric to prevent burn marks.
+- Start your ironing on the back side of the tie.
+When you move to the front, cover it with a piece of fabric, like a plain white t-shirt, to prevent burn marks.